-Use this solid block of maple as the Native Americans once did – shave or break off pieces and add to dishes or enjoy a piece as is.
-8 oz in a heat-sealed bag with the history on the label.
+All maple, the traditional way, used by Native Americans throughout history.
+Shave or break off pieces and add to dishes or enjoy a piece as is.
+A unique gift and important part of sugar history.
+Comes in a solid, 8 oz brick in a heat-sealed bag with the history on the label.

 A Bit of History